HaloSam296/SysInfo/README.txt

 Usage:
 1. Using the command line, go to the directory (folder) where the program is stored.
 	1a.
 You can do this using the `cd` command and pressing ENTER: `cd [path to the program]`

-3. Make the Bash files executable
-	3a.
-Run "sudo chmod +x [Bash File Name]" for each of the three Bash files 4a.
-You will to type in your sudo password initially.
-The characters are hidden from you, but they will still be inputted.

 2. Compile the C program
 	2a.
 If you are using GCC, this is done by: `gcc main.c -o run`